raul23/ebook-classifier-training/README.rst

 |

-The next two plots about the trade-off between test score and training/test time will help us in determing the best classifier to choose:
+The next two plots about the trade-off between test score and training/test time will help us in determining the best classifier to choose:

 .. raw:: html